Stainton Park

-Neuven Stadium, also known as Stainton Park is a football ground in Radcliffe, Greater Manchester, which has hosted Radcliffe F.C. since 1970.
-It has a capacity of 3,500 (350 seated).
-The ground has been upgraded with floodlights, an all-weather pitch, terracing, and a sports clinic.
+The ground has in recent years been upgraded with floodlights, an all-weather pitch, terracing, and a sports clinic.
 The ground has always been known as Stainton Park but has been officially renamed Neuven Stadium for its sponsorship by Neuven Solutions Limited.
-Radcliffe FC have had a ground-sharing agreement with Bury AFC since August 2020.
+Radcliffe FC have had a ground-sharing agreement with Bury AFC since August 2020 although this arrangement ended during the first half of 2023 with the Bury club having now moved back to Gigg Lane after a temporary ground share at Mossley.